beetecu/HomeWork/README.md

         Number of threads for Aho-Corasick method (default: 1)

   -m <wm_threads>
-        Number of threads for Aho-Corasick method (default: 3)
+        Number of threads for Wu Manber method (default: 3)